-Although ‘gender’ is a broad concept, this project will focus on how the intersection of business with human rights impacts on women.
+Although “gender” is a broad concept, this project will focus on how the intersection of business with human rights impacts women.
 In doing so, the project will also seek to support and complement broader efforts to combat gender discrimination, including discrimination based on sexual orientation and gender identity.

-In undertaking this project, the Working Group will be consulting with other UN mechanisms (such as the Working Group on the issue of discrimination against women in law and in practice, and the Committee on the Elimination of Discrimination against Women), ILO, UN Women and a range of other stakeholders, including States, business representatives, business associations, trade unions, civil society groups, and victims of business-related human rights abuse.
+The Working Group will be carrying out this project in consultation with other UN mechanisms (such as the Working Group on the issue of discrimination against women in law and in practice, and the Committee on the Elimination of Discrimination against Women), ILO, UN Women, UN Global Compact, OECD and a range of other stakeholders, including States, business representatives, business associations, trade unions, civil society groups, and victims of business-related human rights abuse.

-multi-stakeholder consultation on 30 November 2017 in Geneva will be an opportunity to bring together all relevant stakeholders engaged with women rights generally or working in the BHR field to brainstorm collectively on how to accomplish the project objectives.
-Subsequent regional consultations will be held in 2018.
+The Working Group will be convening consultations in different parts of the world to achieve the project objectives.
+The first multi-stakeholder consultation on 30 November 2017 in Geneva brought together several relevant stakeholders engaged with women rights generally or working in the BHR field to brainstorm collectively on how to accomplish the project objectives.
+A summary of discussion will soon be posted here.

 The Working Group’s Asia consultation will be hosted by Ashoka University’s Genpact Centre for Women’s Leadership (GCWL) in collaboration with the United Nations Development Programme (UNDP) Asia-Pacific and UN Women.
 The consultation will take place on 20-21 February 2018 at Ashoka University’s campus in Sonipat (near New Delhi) in India.
 For further information and registration, please visit the consultation website.